Emrys10125/Emrys10125/README.md

 # Edgar Garcia - Data Analyst Portfolio
 ## About
 Hi, I'm Edgar!
-I currently work as an IT Systems Administrator, and I am on working towards transitioning to the world of Data Analytics.
-I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+I currently work as an IT Systems Administrator, and I am currently working towards transitioning to the world of Data Analytics.
+I have developed a strong passion for using data to uncover meaningful insights, and I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.